aws/aws-xray-sdk-node/packages/core/README.md

     //Be sure any outgoing calls that are dependent on another async
     //function are wrapped with captureAsyncFunc, or duplicate segments might leak

-### Capture outgoing AWS requests on every AWS SDK client
+### Capture all outgoing HTTP and HTTPS requests

-    var aws = AWSXRay.captureAWS(require('aws-sdk'));
+    AWSXRay.captureHTTPsGlobal(require('http'));

-    //Create new clients as usual
+    AWSXRay.captureHTTPsGlobal(require('https'));

-    //Be sure any outgoing calls that are dependent on another async
+    // Requests with this http client, and any other http/https client including
-    //function are wrapped with captureAsyncFunc, or duplicate segments might leak
+    // those used by third party modules, will now be traced var http = require('http');

-### Capture all outgoing HTTP/S requests
+### Capture outgoing HTTP/S requests with a traced client

-    var tracedHttp = AWSXRay.captureHTTPs(require('http'));     //returns a copy of the http module that is patched, can patch https as well.
+    //returns a copy of the http module that is patched, can patch https as well var tracedHttp = AWSXRay.captureHTTPs(require('http'));

     var options = {
       ...